05 Aug 2019

-From our experience of seeing hundreds of thousands of CVs every year, we’ve created a series of guides with advice to help you, whether you’re early in your career, at a more senior level, or specifically after a NED position.
+From our experience of seeing hundreds of thousands of CVs every year at Odgers Berndtson executive search, we’ve created a series of guides with advice to help you, whether you’re early in your career, at a more senior level, or specifically after a NED position.

 Here are 10 steps to crafting a CV that’s more likely to impress a discerning executive search firm: